Skip to content

 01

-Claims under this scheme follow a process that shares some similarities with the standard OIC route — liability still needs to be established and medical evidence is still required — but the MIB, not a private insurer, is the responding party.
-The process and timescales differ from the OIC portal.
+Claims in this situation follow a broadly similar process to a standard claim — liability still needs to be established and a medical report is still required — but the MIB, not an insurance company, is the responding party.
+The timescales and process differ from the OIC portal.

-Untraced driver claims require a police report — the accident must have been reported to the police as soon as reasonably practicable.
-Without a police report, an untraced driver claim through the MIB is very difficult to bring.
-This is one of the reasons reporting a hit and run to the police at the scene is important, even if it feels like the police cannot do much.
+A police report is required.
+The accident needs to have been reported to the police as soon as possible after it happened.
+Without a police report, this type of claim is very difficult to bring — which is why reporting a hit and run at the scene matters, even if it feels like the police cannot do much.

 02